-If you’re interested in joining the next cohort as a self-funded applicant, these will be considered from May 2022.
+If you’re interested in joining the next cohort in September 2022 as a self-funded applicant, these will be considered from May 2022.
 For any other related queries, please contact our Admissions team for further details.

 Funded applicants (IAPT services)

 If you’re interested in applying for an employed position as a High Intensity CBT trainee as a funded applicant, you should apply directly through NHS Jobs (search for Trainee High Intensity CBT Therapist under the keywords section and Surrey under the location section).
 For further information on each of the local IAPT service providers, please see below: